 Preheat the oven to 375F and line a baking sheet with parchment paper.

-Toss the vegetables with the olive oil, season with salt and pepper, and roast for 30 minutes.
-Add 3 whole cloves of garlic and roast for an additional 20-30 minutes, until the veggies are blistered.
+Toss the vegetables with 3 tablespoons of the olive oil, season with salt and pepper, and roast for around 50 minutes, until the vegetables are soft, and golden brown with the tomatoes blistered.
+Remove from the oven.

-Remove the pan from the oven and transfer the cooked veggies (including the juices) to a blender (I used my Vitamix).
+Transfer the cooked veggies (including the juices) to a blender (I used my Vitamix).
 Add 1 litre of vegetable stock and select the Hot Soups program – let it complete.
 Season with salt and pepper to taste, add the basil leaves, thin with additional stock if desired (or a touch of cream or cashew cream if you wish), blend just until the basil leaves are blended in and smooth and serve!
-Alternately, you can place the roasted vegetables in a medium pot, add the stock and basil, blend with an immersion blender, and heat it on medium before serving.

 To make the croutons place 4 slices of cubed whole grain bread on a baking sheet, toss with 2 tablespoons of extra virgin olive oil, 1 clove minced garlic, season with salt and bake at 350F until golden brown (around 10 minutes) tossing half way through.